Kublr’s Slava Koltoich outlines how to modernize legacy applications in The New Stack. on Dec 21, 2017.

 Run Your Database in the Container

-Using a foundation platform of Docker containers and the Kubernetes container orchestration engine, take your current database and run it in the container.
+Using a foundation platform of Docker containers and the Kubernetes container orchestration engine (which can be deployed on-premise or the cloud), take your current database and run it in the container.
 If you use a commercial vendor database, it’s wise to consult with them first about the principal possibility of such a solution.
 If you’re using an open source database (such as MySQL or PostgreSQL family), you can run it in a container, even in high available mode.
 You’ll also need to consider the right storage solution for containers, especially if you’re using an on-premise installation, of which are several commercial and open source options.

 Pay Attention to the ORM Layer